HOTELS & STAY

 Try to take a table next to the large windows facing the runway and you will see planes landing and taking off.
 My favorite here is the chicken cutlet - two large pieces served with a portion of French fries.
 I love to accompany that with a beer.
 The restaurant has a full bar as well.
 Outside the restaurant, there are bookstores and a gift & souvenir shops.

-Once you pick up your luggage at the arrival hall, walk towards the exit gate and just left of the exit door is the pre-paid taxi counter.
+Once you pick up your luggage at the arrival hall, walk towards the exit gate and just left of the exit door and inside is the pre-paid taxi counter.
 You can get taxis from here to various places in North Bengal and Sikkim including Darjeeling and Gangtok.
 There are no shared taxis or bus available from Bagdogra airport.
+The pre-paid taxi counter at the airport is usually open till about 7pm (depends on flight and availability of taxis).

 Prepaid Taxi Counter, Bagdogra Airport